MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ---
 title: One logical copy (Preview)
-description: Learn how to enable KQL Database data availability in OneLake. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to turn on KQL Database data availability in OneLake. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster